sgost/contentconcepts-data/services/business_editing.md

   ]
 }
 editingHighlights: {
-  title: "Highlights of our manuscript editing services",
+  title: "Benefits of our Business Document Editing",
   highlights: [
     {
       id: 1,
       title: "Affordable Prices",
-      description: "Our manuscript editing fee is one of the best in the industry for the level of quality work we offer from our trusted PhD and native English editors.",
+      description: "Our business document editing fee is one of the best in the industry for the level of quality work we offer.",
       image: "../assets/affordable.svg"
     },
     {
       id: 2,
       title: "Superior Support",
-      description: "You can talk to your manuscript editor until you are satisfied with our editing service, get your queries answered via email or chat and send your manuscript after review from journal editor for further check.",
+      description: "You can talk to your Business Document Editor until you are satisfied with our editing service, get your queries answered via email or chat and send your manuscript after review from the author for further check.",
       image: "../assets/support.svg"
     },
     {